-5.1 Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) Section 4 of the JPS-which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
-Issuers are encouraged to notify the Listing Department Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).
+5.1 Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
+Issuers are encouraged to notify the Listing Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).